Basic Usage Examples

 const result = await response.json();

-This function calculates the final price after applying a percentage discount.
-It takes two parameters: the original price and the discount percentage.
-First, it calculates the discount amount by multiplying the price by the percentage (converted to decimal).
-Then, it subtracts the discount from the original price to get the final price.
+This function figures out the final price after a discount.
+It takes two inputs: the original price and the discount percent.
+First, it turns the percent into a decimal and multiplies it by the price.
+Then it subtracts that amount to get the new price.

 Array Manipulation